nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 Recent advances in Machine Learning have popularized end-to-end training methods.
 We can thus use these tools to automatically find rules that allow Cellular Automata to classify images.

 To do so we need to expand each pixel with a set of channels that serve as communication between cells.
-We also reserve some of the channels for the current voting decision.
+We also reserve some of these channels for the current voting decision.

 ![](/assets/img/model.jpg "The state space of the Cellular Automata"){:.center-image width="300"}

 This means that each cell observes its neighbors pixel values as well as all their corresponding communication and voting channels, and decides how to update its own communication and voting channels.

-This process can be easily implemented with a type of Neural Network: a Convolutional Neural Network (CNN).
+This process can be readily implemented with a type of Neural Network: a Convolutional Neural Network (CNN).
 Details of the implementation can be found on the [GitHub repo of this project](https://github.com/nunocalaim/CellularAutomata), where we use Tensorflow to build a custom model and train it with automatic differentiation using ADAM optimiser.

 ### Count Digits

-We ask the simple question: can a group of pixels collectively decide how many of them are alive?
+With this model and learning method we ask the simple question: can a group of pixels collectively decide how many of them are alive?
 This conceptual task may have implications reaching further than simple arithmetic.
 The ability to know how much copies there are may prove crucial for a developing biological organ to know when to stop or continuing cell division.

 We presented this task to an image of dead and alive pixels.
 Specifically our goal was for the agents to collectively reach a consensus on how many pixels they formed based in the following color-coded categories: